Meridian arc: 19th century

+19th century

 In the 19th century, many astronomers and geodesists were engaged in detailed studies of the Earth's curvature along different meridian arcs.
-The analyses resulted in a great many model ellipsoids such as Plessis 1817, Airy 1830, Bessel 1830, Everest 1830, and Clarke 1866.
+The analyses resulted in a great many model ellipsoids such as Plessis 1817, Airy 1830, Bessel 1841, Everest 1830, and Clarke 1866.
 A comprehensive list of ellipsoids is given under Earth ellipsoid.

 The nautical mile

 Historically a nautical mile was defined as the length of one minute of arc along a meridian of a spherical earth.
 An ellipsoid model leads to a variation of the nautical mile with latitude.
 This was resolved by defining the nautical mile to be exactly 1,852 metres.
 However, for all practical purposes, distances are measured from the latitude scale of charts.
 As the Royal Yachting Association says in its manual for day skippers: "1 (minute) of Latitude = 1 sea mile", followed by "For most practical purposes distance is measured from the latitude scale, assuming that one minute of latitude equals one nautical mile".